Last updated May 26th, 2017 at 06:07 am

 By changing colors, increasing image size to highlight areas, and adding shapes and text you can make a larger collection.

 I used Canva for the these images but there are other image editing apps, each giving you slightly different or more complex options.
 I’ve always used Photoshop to create and edit images but after creating these images, I’m a Canva convert to add excellent typography and quickly add shapes and frames.
+Canva is also available for iphone/ipad.

 Edited Social Media Images